AathreyaG/reactai-starter/solution.md

 **Component Structure and UI Interaction:**

 - **CSVUploadComponent**: Responsible for file selection, preview, and uploading.
 Communicates with the backend using HTTP requests with `multipart/form-data` to submit CSV files.
-- **CatalogTableComponent**: Displays the catalog in a table format, featuring inline editing.
-It sends RESTful API requests to update catalog records.
+- **CatalogTableComponent**: Displays the catalog in a table format, featuring inline editing and deletion capabilities.
+It sends RESTful API requests to update or delete catalog records.
 - **CatalogExportComponent**: Facilitates export operations, allowing users to download the catalog in various formats.

 **State Management and UI Framework:**